What is Digital Asset Management and Why It Matters for Organizations

 Presently, DAM has four common use cases.

-In their most simplistic form, DAM systems store, catalog, and manage images, videos, and other digital assets.
+In their most simplistic form, DAM solutions store, catalog, and manage images, videos, and other digital assets.
 Not only can you search files by title, description, and keyword metadata, but also customize your DAM’s file-management system according to your branding, color, and font preferences.

 Product Marketing Management